 UCI is seriously premed, and the School of Biological Sciences is considered one of the best and most competitive of their academic divisions.
 The already intense ‘premed mentality’ is further fueled by rigorous coursework, selective research positions and very large class sizes.
 Juxtaposed to the intense biological sciences majors are nationally ranked programs in dance, drama, music, studio art, and musical theatre housed in the School of Arts.
 The popular interdisciplinary School of Social Ecology offers innovative academic pairings such as environmental and legal studies, and psychology and social behavior, with an emphasis on professor/student relationships—a treasure to find in the often impersonal feel to our monolithic UC system.

 Located in the heart of suburban Orange County, UCI is just 50 miles from L.A.
-Some students describe UCI’s clean, contemporary 1,500-acre campus as ‘a bit slow’ and it is true that about 22% of the freshmen live off campus; this fact may give a slight commuter feel to the university.
+Some students describe UCI’s clean, contemporary 1,500-acre campus as ‘a bit slow’ and it is true that about 29% of the freshmen live off campus; this fact may give a slight commuter feel to the university.
 However, lovely Aldrich Park, with over 11,000 trees, modeled after New York’s Central Park, is at the center of a campus that many students say has a thriving social life.
-With more than 500 student organizations, including 50 fraternities and sororities offered to UCI’s 27,000 undergraduates, it is not much of a stretch to say that if you are willing to expend a bit of effort, any student can find a place to have fun and make friends at UCI.
+With more than 500 student organizations, including nearly 50 fraternities and sororities offered to UCI’s almost 30,000 undergraduates, it is not much of a stretch to say that if you are willing to expend a bit of effort, any student can find a place to have fun and make friends at UCI.

 UCI offers 87 undergraduate degree programs within ten schools.
 The School of Biological Sciences houses some of the most coveted majors, with public health, business and political science also being super popular.
 Languages are quite strong at UCI and its fiction writing/creative writing program is rapidly gaining national recognition.
 UCI also offers an academic advantage that the higher ranked UC-Berkeley and UCLA do not: a Campus-wide Honors Program that includes Honors housing.
 In fact, campus honors students may choose from three on-campus living options.